Catalans And Kurds Are At The Forefront Of True Local Democracy

 Equally importantly, devolution is a domestic phenomenon, as cities and provinces clamor for greater self-rule and fiscal control.
 Since India’s founding in 1947, the number of states in the federal union has more than doubled to 29, the most recent being the creation of Telangana in 2014.
 It is geography more than democracy that holds India together — democracy has been an invitation to continuously splinter the country into more units.
 Even in advanced Western democracies, there are devolutionary pressures that don’t incite ethno-nationalist passions but are equally significant: Canada’s western province of British Columbia and the province of Western Australia, for example, both pushed for greater fiscal autonomy from their federal capitals during resource booms.

 It is in this context that we must view these current devolutionary movements.
-Whether Catalonia or Kurdistan, Palestine or Somaliland, we are witnessing a self-awakening, a new awareness among citizens of different countries and regions to shape their own connections to the world without interference from capitals.
+Whether Catalonia or Kurdistan, Palestine or Somaliland, we are witnessing a self-awakening, a new awareness among citizens of different countries and regions shaping their own connections to the world without interference from capitals.

 We need greater transparency into government affairs worldwide.
 Whether leaders of these devolutionary movements seek merely greater autonomy or outright secession, the tide of history for more than a century favors these causes.